*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Honeysuckle tea doesn’t taste like fresh honeysuckle that you may be familiar with from your childhood days.
 It does not have quite the honey flavor of a fresh flower.

-What it does have is a smooth, slightly sweet and pretty floral taste to it.
-Honeysuckle tea works great as a hot tea but really comes into its own when mixed with other teas and the poured over ice on a nice summer day.
+What it does have is a smooth, slightly sweet, and pretty floral taste to it.
+Honeysuckle tea works great as a hot tea but really comes into its own when mixed with other teas and poured over ice on a nice summer day.

 A brisk and smooth herbal and one of my favorite iced teas as far as herbal tea goes.
-It is particularity nice when mixed with a black tea, you can find some other ideas to add to black tea in my article here.
+It is particularly nice when mixed with black tea, you can find some other ideas to add to black tea in my article here.

 How To Steep Honeysuckle Tea

 - 4 to 5 minutes works great for this tea

 - I like to let the water cool to about 200°F before starting my covered steep.

 - A teaspoon of dried flowers works perfectly for a 10 oz cup of tea